fenichelar/Pin/README.md

 Arduino Pin Library
 ===
 An easy to use Arduino library for fast digital I/O using port manipulation.
+Capable of simultaneous operations on multiple Pins.
 Supports Arduino Mega, Arduino Uno, and Arduino Leonardo.
 Complete documentation can be found [here](https://fenichelar.github.io/Pin).
 Common uses are listed below.

 ## Install
 Install from the Arduino Library Manager or download the latest release [here](https://github.com/fenichelar/Pin/releases/latest).